elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> You can use it if your program handles various requests in different ways without knowing the sequence and type of requests beforehand.
-It allows you to chain several handlers, thus, allowing all of them a chance to process the request.<br/><br/>An illustration of the chain of responsibility pattern is in event bubbling in the DOM, where the event propagates through the nested elements, one of which may choose to handle the event.
+      <strong>Interview Response:</strong> You can use it if your program handles various requests differently without knowing beforehand the sequence and type of requests.
+It allows you to chain several handlers, thus, allowing all of them a chance to process the request.<br/><br/>An illustration of the chain of responsibility pattern is in event bubbling in the DOM.
+The event propagates through the nested elements, one of which may choose to handle the event.
     </div>

 <br />